 However no birdie for the Dukes Course for the past four, five years until now with its as its renaming as the Craigtoun Course, after a nearby park.

-While the course is being renamed, so too is the club’s logo of a lion rampant holding a saltire flag, and to be replaced by trees.
+While the course, that underwent changes in recent years, is being renamed so too will there be changes to the club’s logo of a lion rampant holding a saltire flag, and to be replaced by trees.